 As a result, everyone’s eyes are currently on the virus’s immediate impact and how we can all adapt to the situation.
 But what will the lasting effects on the virus be?
-Below we look at the potential impacts and how it will influence the world we work in.
+Below we look at the potential impacts and how they will influence the world we work in.

 As humans, we crave interaction and personal relationships.
-Advances in technology have allowed a huge amount of businesses to continue day to day business at this difficult time.
+Advances in technology have allowed a huge amount of businesses to continue day-to-day business at this difficult time.
 But with millions of additional people thrown into this situation, how will we deal with it?

 Not only does isolation take its toll on mental health, but it can also affect employees physically.
 Julianne Holt-Lunstad a Professor of Psychology & Neuroscience at Brigham University conducted a study and found that people who are more isolated and lonely show increased chronic inflammation.

 Nearly 9000 annual leave days were canceled in the month of March according to the latest Edays data, indicating that employees are planning on canceling annual leave and holidays.